 - Deed(s) for the merged parcel(s)

-NOTE: Lot merger will not be effective until all required documents are recorded.
+Lot merger will not be effective until all required documents including the deeds are recorded.
 It is the applicant’s responsibility to record all documents.
-The Lot Merger shall be effective when the certificate of compliance and grant deeds have been recorded.
+The Lot Merger shall be effective when the Notice of Lot Merger, Certificate of Compliance and Grant Deeds all have been recorded.
 No building permit shall be issued, for development on any lot included in the lot merger, prior to recordation.

 Once all documents are recorded the Owner/Developer is responsible to make sure the electronic file and/or copy of all recorded documents are sent to the associated plan checker in the Engineering Division.
 Once the City receives the recorded copies the process will be deemed complete and building permit may be issued.